matplotlib/matplotlib/doc/users/project/mission.rst

 Adapting the requirements :ref:`laid out by John Hunter <project_history>` Matplotlib should:

-* Support users of the Scientific Python Ecosystem;
+* Support users of the Scientific Python ecosystem;
 * Facilitate interactive data exploration;
 * Produce high-quality raster and vector format outputs suitable for publication;
 * Provide a simple graphical user interface and support embedding in applications;